irneh/workforpizza/posts/2018-09-11-pesto-pizza/README.md

 ![](12-save-for-later.jpg)

 - Your cut broccoli and mozzarella.
-I use whole milk.
-You can get fancy stuff if you like.
+I use the ~$5 whole milk cheese.
+You can get fancy stuff if you like but those are hit and miss.

 ![](13-broc-cheese.jpg)